 Representations to draft Plan Strategy

-Representations to associated documents
+Representations to supporting documents

 Representations that primarily or wholly relate to the draft Plan Strategy’s associated documents – the Equality (Section 75) Screening and Rural Needs Impact Assessment (RNIA), Habitats Regulations Assessment (HRA) and the Sustainability Appraisal incorporating the Strategic Environmental Assessment (SA/SEA) – can be accessed from the table below.